Bachelor's degree: Medicine

 In countries following British tradition (the University of Malta is an exception), medical students pursue an undergraduate medical education and receive bachelor's degrees in medicine and surgery (MBBChir, MBBS, BMBS, BM, MBChB, etc.).

 This was historically taken at the universities of Oxford, Cambridge, and Dublin after the initial BA degree, and in Oxford, Cambridge, and Dublin the BA is still awarded for the initial three years of medical study, with the BMBCh, MBBChir, or MBBChBAO, respectively, being awarded for the subsequent clinical stage of training.
-Some British universities give a bachelor's degree in science, or medical science, midway through the medical course, and most allow students to intercalate a year of more specialized study for an intercalated Bachelor of Science (BSc), Bachelor of Medical Science (BMedSc), or Bachelor of Medical Biology (BMedBiol) degree with honors.
+Some British universities give a bachelor's degree in science, or medical science, midway through the medical course, and most allow students to intercalate a year of more specialized study for an intercalated Bachelor of Science (BSc), Bachelor of Medical Science (BMedSc), or Bachelor of Medical Biology (BMedBiol) degree with honours.

 Although notionally MB and BS are two degrees, they must be taken together.
 In some Irish universities, a third degree, Bachelor of Arts in Obstetrics (BAO), is added.
 However, this third degree is an anachronism from the 19th century and is not registerable with the Irish Medical Council.
 In the UK, these qualifications, while retaining the title of bachelor's degrees, are master's degree level qualifications.

 Use of the courtesy title of doctor is attached to the profession of doctor or physician and is granted by registration, not by earning the qualifying degree.
 Trainee doctors in the UK are allowed to use the title once they begin their training and receive provisional registration.

 The Canadian MD degree is, despite its name, classified as a bachelor's degree.